NAME

 As an example, the following expression maps XML Schema namespaces in

-the form http://example.com/foo/bar
+the form http://example.com/foo/barto C++ namespaces

-in the form foo::bar
+in the formfoo::bar:

 %.* http://example.com/(.+)%$1%